NaturalCycles/js-lib/readme.md

 This unlocks all commands listed below, e.g:

-    yarn test
+    yarn dev-lib test
-    yarn lint-all
+    yarn dev-lib lint-all

+`yarn dev-lib` runs "interactive mode" that lets you explore available commands.

 By default, it uses default configs for Prettier, ESLint, Stylelint, that are included in this package (for convenience).
-You can override them by putting your own `prettier.config.js`, `eslint.config.js`, `stylelint.config.json` in the root folder of your project.
+You can override them by putting your own `prettier.config.js`, `eslint.config.js`, `stylelint.config.js` in the root folder of your project.

+UPD: these tools/linters would use default configs if absent:

+- commitlint
+- lint-staged

+These tools require a respective config to run, otherwise they're not run.
+List of configs:

+- `jest.config.js`
+- `prettier.config.js`
+- `eslint.config.js` (eslint FLAT config)
+- `stylelint.config.js`

 ## Conventions